basf/metis-backend/README.md

 - AiiDA daemon is started separately with `verdi daemon start`
 - Postgres database(s) can be seen with `/data/pg/bin/psql -U postgres -l`
 - RabbitMQ is controlled with `rabbitmqctl status`
+- (Nginx can be added to Supervisor as well depending on your taste)

+### Regular tasks

+A script `scripts/assign_phases.py` should be run regularly to organize users' uploaded data, e.g. in cron job scheduler

+`*/5 * * * * /path/to/metis-backend/scripts/assign_phases.py`

 ## Run in containers